 Fiberglass doors have three major components: the frame, the core, and the skin.

 The frame is usually made of wood or a high strength composite material.
 The core is filled with a polyurethane insulating foam for both insulation and soundproofing.
-The door’s exterior is constructed with a high-impact compression molded fiberglass.
+The door’s exterior is constructed with high-impact compression-molded fiberglass.